tommy-russoniello/docs/Twitch Policy.md

 ## Streaming
 If you include Monstercat in your streams we ask that you [purchase a Twitch whitelist license](http://www.monstercat.com/account/services/?vendor=twitch).

-You can tune into our Monstercat FM channel during your Twitch streams without your VODs being muted, but please include our track listing bot in your channel by typing `!join` on the Monstercat FM channel at [http://www.twitch.tv/monstercat](http://www.twitch.tv/monstercat)

 If you are not listening to Monstercat FM, we ask that you use XSplit, OBS, or similar tools to show your audience which songs are being streamed live.